 Most culture identifications are reported within five to seven work days; mixed cultures or fastidious bacteria may require longer for identification.
 Final reports on isolates referred to the CDC may be delayed up to several months.
 Results of certain biochemical, microscopic and serological tests performed in this laboratory are returned with culture reports upon request.

 Organisms are identified to a genus and species level only when cultural, morphological and biochemical test results indicate a good species correlation.
-Genus and species names are consistent with those designated in the Manual of Clinical Microbiology or the International Code of Nomenclature of Bacteria.
 Some organisms can be identified accurately only to the genus level.
 Organisms normally encountered as contaminants or those lacking clinical significance also may be reported only to the genus level.
 Test reactions of atypical organisms may fail to correlate with those of known cultures.
 Reports reflect any similarity to characterized bacterial strains.

 Organisms reported as "unidentified" do not correspond to recognized genera and/or species.
 These cultures are not routinely forwarded to the CDC unless 1) the nature of the isolate, source and/or patient clinical history warrant further study, or 2) a special request is made for referral.
 The submitting laboratory may need to clear this request with CDC staff prior to forwarding the isolate to the SLPH for referral to the CDC.

 Reports are returned only to the submitting agency; the submitter is responsible for sending copies to any other agency.
 Results can be accessed via the secure web page at https://slphreporting.ncpublichealth.com/lims.
 Copies of reports are maintained in this Laboratory.
-The submitting agency is responsible for maintaining reports in the patient´s file.
-Reports of Haemophilus influenza and Neisseria meningitis from cases of invasive disease are forwarded to the Women’s and Children’s Health and Epidemiology and Communicable Disease Sections, respectively.
-Disease Control Nurse for your county should also be contacted.
+The submitting agency is responsible for maintaining reports in the patient's file.
+Reports of Haemophilus influenza and Neisseria meningitis from cases of invasive disease are forwarded to the Epidemiology and Communicable Disease Sections.
+The Disease Control Nurse for your county should also be contacted.

 - About Microbiology